 There are always more challenges ahead.
-The Staff at MERLIN have been preparing to meet the next challenge as students return to classrooms both in K-12 and post secondary institutions.
-We are working on better security programs to help secure information, more network capacity to keep ahead of the demand, new software partnerships to enhance learning opportunities for students.
+The team at MERLIN have work tirelessly to meet those challenges.
+We are working on better security programs to help secure information, more network capacity to keep ahead of the demand, and new software partnerships to enhance learning opportunities for students.